Pahalgam terror attack: Pakistan stock market hit hard, KSE100 plunges 2,000 pts; here's why - Pahalgam terror attack: Pakistan stock market hit hard, KSE100 plunges 2,000 pts; here's why BusinessToday

-Benchmark stock index in Pakistan, KSE100, plunged over 2,000 points on Thursday, a day after India announced a series of diplomatic measures, targeting Pakistan in response to a deadly attack in Kashmir's Pahalgam that left 26 tourists dead.
-This was the most severe such incident since the 2019 Pulwama bombing that killed 40 CRPF personnel.
+KSE100, the benchmark index at Pakistan Stock Exchange (PSE), plunged over 2,000 points on Thursday, a day after India announced a series of diplomatic measures, targeting Pakistan in response to a deadly attack in Kashmir's Pahalgam that left 26 tourists dead.
+This was the most severe incident since the 2019 Pulwama bombing that killed 40 CRPF personnel.

 At last count, KSE100 stood at 115,128.04, down 2,098.10 points or 1.79 per cent.
-Alliance Global Logistics (AGL), FrieslandCampina Engro Pakistan (FCEPL), Nishat Mills (NML), Pakistan International Bulk Terminal Limited (PIBTL), Airlink Communication (AIRLINK) and Punjab Oil Mills (POML) were among some of the index stocks tumbling 5-7 per cent today.
+Alliance Global Logistics (AGL), FrieslandCampina Engro Pakistan (FCEPL), Nishat Mills (NML), Pakistan International Bulk Terminal (PIBTL), Airlink Communication (AIRLINK) and Punjab Oil Mills (POML) were among some of the index stocks tumbling 5-7 per cent today.

 The 100-constituent index has jumped 64.28 per cent in the past one year, trading in a wide range of 70,562.12-120,796.67.